This is one of two courses in the UBC Micro-certificate in Cybersecurity Strategy and Risk Management.

 Expect to set aside approximately 5–7 hours a week to complete all learning activities, including attending the live sessions.

-Please note you can log in to your course for up to two weeks after the course ends.
+Please note you can log in to your course for up to eight weeks after the course ends.
 You’ll no longer be able to access course materials after this time.

 One business day before the course start date, we’ll email you step-by-step instructions for accessing your course.